rust-lang/book/src/chZZ-generics.md

 Here, instead of a single parameter, `T`, we have two: `T` and `OtherT`.
 Type parameters have the same naming convention as other types: `CamelCase`.
-However, you'll often see short, one-letter names used for types. `T` is very common, because it's short for 'type', but you can name them something longer if you'd like.
+However, you'll often see short, one-letter names used for types. `T` is very common, because it's short for "type", but you can name them something longer if you'd like.
 In this version of `Point`, we say that `x` has the type `T`, and `y` has the type `OtherT`.
 This lets us give them two different types, but they don't have to be.